 “We have a keen interest in superfoods and wanted to open a cafe that wasn’t just for the sake of eating, but one that offered medicinal benefits too,” says Dani Walters, who owns new cafe Cornerstone of Northcote with her husband, Will Walters.
-Before this, the couple ran Mount Buller’s Snow Pony for seven years.
+The couple have also run Mount Buller’s Snow Pony for the last seven years.

 The menu from chef Ranja Abeyweera caters to a wide range of dietary requirements.
 Most dishes are vegan or vegetarian with the option to add a protein or “superfood” supplement.
 A separate pamphlet titled “Food Facts” provides nutritional information on each superfood cited in the menu.